 For people with penises, oral sex usually involves stimulating the head (the ‘glans’) and the shaft of the penis.
 It can also include using the mouth to touch the testicles, thighs and anus.
 For people with vulvas, oral sex usually involves stimulating the clitoris, and can also include using the mouth to touch the thighs and anus.

-There are many different words for it, for example, oral sex on a penis is sometimes called ‘fellatio’, ‘blowjob’, ‘sucking off’, ‘giving head’ or ‘going down'.
-Giving a woman oral sex on her vulva is also known as ‘giving head’ and ‘going down’ as well as ‘cunnilingus’, ‘eating out’ or ‘licking out’.
+There are many different words for it, for example, oral sex on a penis is sometimes called ‘fellatio’, ‘blowjob’, ‘sucking off’, ‘giving head’ or ‘going down’.
+Oral sex on a vulva is also known as ‘giving head’ and ‘going down’ as well as ‘cunnilingus’, ‘eating out’ or ‘licking out’.
 Oral sex on the anus is known as ‘analingus’ or ‘rimming’.

 The first thing to know about oral sex is that not everyone has, or wants to have it.
 Some people find it amazing, others may have tried it and found it doesn’t really turn them on.
 For others, they just may not like the idea of giving or receiving it at all.

 However you feel about oral sex, it really doesn’t matter.
-Just remember that if you don’t want to give or receive oral sex, make sure you communicate clearly with your partner about it and don’t get pressured into something you’re not happy about.
-Read our page about dealing with sexual pressure and consent if you’re having trouble with this.
+Just remember that if you don’t want to give or receive oral sex, make sure you communicate clearly with your partner about it.

-Some people don’t realise that you can get or pass on STIs through oral sex but if you’re exposed to genital fluids or blood (when a woman is on her period or if you have bleeding gums), the risk is always there.
+Some people don’t realise that you can get or pass on STIs through oral sex, but if you’re exposed to genital fluids or blood (for example, when a woman is on her period or if you have bleeding gums) the risk is always there.